yblir/vllm-learn/docs/source/design/mm_processing.md

 ### Dummy text

-We work around the first issue by requiring each model to define how to generate dummy text based on the number of multi-modal inputs, via {meth}`~vllm2.multimodal.profiling.BaseDummyInputsBuilder.get_dummy_processor_inputs`.
+We work around the first issue by requiring each model to define how to generate dummy text based on the number of multi-modal inputs, via {meth}`~vllm.multimodal.profiling.BaseDummyInputsBuilder.get_dummy_processor_inputs`.
 This lets us generate dummy text corresponding to the multi-modal inputs and input them together to obtain the processed multi-modal data.

 (mm-automatic-prompt-replacement)=

 ### Automatic prompt replacement

-We address the second issue by implementing model-agnostic code in {meth}`~vllm2.multimodal.processing.BaseMultiModalProcessor._apply_prompt_replacements` to automatically replace input placeholder tokens with feature placeholder tokens based on the specification outputted by {meth}`~vllm2.multimodal.processing.BaseMultiModalProcessor._get_prompt_replacements`.
+We address the second issue by implementing model-agnostic code in {meth}`~vllm.multimodal.processing.BaseMultiModalProcessor._apply_prompt_replacements` to automatically replace input placeholder tokens with feature placeholder tokens based on the specification outputted by {meth}`~vllm.multimodal.processing.BaseMultiModalProcessor._get_prompt_replacements`.

 ### Summary

 With the help of dummy text and automatic prompt replacement, our multi-modal processor can finally accept both text and token prompts with multi-modal data.
-The detailed logic is shown in {meth}`~vllm2.multimodal.processing.BaseMultiModalProcessor._apply_hf_processor_main`.
+The detailed logic is shown in {meth}`~vllm.multimodal.processing.BaseMultiModalProcessor._apply_hf_processor_main`.

 ## Processor Output Caching